Getting started with options

 Since you’ve stumbled across this article, there’s a good chance you’ve heard about options trading (sometimes called equity options, or options, for short), and an even better chance that you’ve been told they’re risky, complex financial instruments better left to professional traders.
 It’s also a near certainty that someone, somewhere has told you about how much money they’ve made, or lost, trading options.
 So, let’s dive in.

 For all you may have heard, a large part of the risk in trading options (or any financial product) lies with the trader (ie, you take the risk).
 Options can be confusing if you don’t have much experience with them, and it can be difficult to learn how they work.
-But here’s the thing—for all their nuances, options are just assets that can be bought and sold.
+But here’s the thing—for all their nuances, options are essentially contracts that can be bought and sold.

 In fact, options were created as a way to help protect large portfolios or stock positions against collapses in the markets—not to speculate.
 It was a simple way of transferring a lot of the risk of holding a stock onto someone else, without compromising much of the stock’s existing profit or upside potential.